 - You may not recognize some of the sounds around you at first.
 The last time you heard your car door dinging with the keys in the ignition may have been years ago, so it will take time to adjust to the new sounds.
 With your first hearing aid, the world may seem noisier than your remembered, but this is all part of the adjustment stage.

-- Once you are comfortable wearing the hearing aids all day long, make sure you do take them out at night and when taking a shower.
-Your first pair of hearing aids may feel like an extension of yourself so it is easy to forget to take them off.
+- Once you are comfortable wearing your hearing aids, make sure to take them out at night and when taking a shower.
+Your hearing aids will begin to feel like an extension of yourself, and it can be easy to forget to take them off.
 We recommend getting into the routine of establishing a “home base” for your hearing aids to make sure you don’t misplace them when you take them off at various points during the day.
-Even your hearing aids need a rest too!
+Even your hearing aids need a rest!

 - Your first hearing aids may not be the best for every situation.
 Though many hearing aids have settings for outdoor, party, conversation, etc., you may not need your hearing aid for every moment of every day depending on your hearing loss.
 Test your pair in various experiences to see what works best for you.
 When you’re not using it, you can always put it back in that “home base” you’ve set for yourself.

 - There will be a learning curve with volume, but don’t get frustrated when the balance seems off.
 While you may have blared your television at full blast before, you will find a new balance with the volume on your hearing aid.

 - Don’t be afraid to speak with your hearing aid specialist if something feels off with your first hearing aid.
 You should be comfortable within three to four weeks, but if that is not the case, consult a professional.